vitelabs/vite-wiki/docs/tutorial/contract/dapp.md

 .catch(err => console.error(err));
 ```

-### Isolate DApp and Private Key
+## Remote Signing Library

-In most cases, DApp should not manage private keys and mnemonics, which, for safety reasons, should stay in user's wallet.
-Therefore, how does DApp call up a wallet and send transactions through becomes important.
+In most cases, DApp should not manage private keys and mnemonics, which, for safety reasons, should always be stored in user's Vite wallet.
+Therefore, how DApp calls up Vite wallet and sends transactions through becomes the real concern.
 How is it addressed in Vite?

-We provides two schemes.
+We provide two libraries.
 - [@vite/bridge](https://www.npmjs.com/package/@vite/bridge)
     Vite Bridge is recommended for DApps that are integrated into Vite wallet.
 Through Vite Bridge client SDK, you are able to
     - Obtain current user's Vite address within web application, and